telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

  * PR can be merged when the following conditions are met:
     * All comment threads are closed
     * All the participants in the discussion have provided a `LGTM` general comment (LGTM = Looks good to me)
- * Self-merging is not allowed (except in rare and justified circustances)
+ * Self-merging is not allowed (except in rare and justified circumstances)

 ## Filesystem layout guidelines